 We left the amusement park at around 11:30 and strolled up the rue de Rivoli towards the Place de la Concorde.
 It was a perfect warm midsummer night.
 I loved this illuminated tuk-tuk.

 We had every intention of jumping on the metro at Concorde but, as I said, the night was beautiful, so we decided to walk to the Champs-Elysées.
 I also wanted to show my young companions where I used to work.
 Taking the road called rue du Boissy d’Anglas which runs off the Place de la Concorde and alongside the Hôtel Crillon on one side and the American Embassy on the other, I took them to number 9 which is where I used to work in an international boutique law firm.

-“I met and made a lot of friends here,” I told them, referring to my Swedish friend and 4 British friends.
-But no French friends.
-I have very few.
+“I met and made a lot of friends here,” I told them.

 Then we strolled back to the Place de la Concorde and the American Embassy (cops everywhere, so we felt safe) and headed west along the avenue Gabriel.
 Suddenly it got very dark and the street lights were dim.
 On our left was a dark leafy park, on our right policeman with rifles standing guard in sentry boxes.
 Rows of paddy wagons with Gendarmerie emblazoned on the side were lined along the avenue Gabriel.
 Why?
 Because we were passing the back garden of the Elysee: the offices and apartments of the President.
 The kids were impressed.

 “You mean President Macron lives here?!?” they said.
 Yes, I said before explaining that the Elysee Palace is the official residence and workplace of the President of the French Republic.
 I don’t know why the road was so dark, but it was.
 Of course our every move was scrutinized, but I suppose that a woman out walking with two kids didn’t seem threatening.
 Although one might wonder why we were out so late …